Why we exist

 With premature birth, while sometimes there is a history, or a medical condition which may lead to premature birth, more often than not, a mother goes into premature labour with no warning.
 With full term babies, parents may know their baby is going to be born with a complication requiring admission to a NICU.
 In other circumstances, the complication becomes apparent once the baby is born.

-Thanks to the highly-talented and dedicated neonatal doctors and nurses, the youngest babies to survive premature birth in New Zealand have been born at 24 weeks gestation.
-We aim to provide support to the families of premature and sick full-term babies as they make their journey through neonatal intensive care, the transition home, and onwards.
+Thanks to the highly-talented and dedicated neonatal doctors and nurses, the youngest babies to survive premature birth in New Zealand have been born at 23 weeks gestation.

 We are committed to “Making a difficult start to life that little bit easier”